cloudfoundry/docs-deploying-cf/openstack/deploying_microbosh.html.md

 ---
-title: Deploying Micro BOSH
+title: Deploying MicroBOSH
 ---

-Installation of BOSH is done using micro BOSH, which is a single VM that includes all of the BOSH components.
+Installation of BOSH is done using MicroBOSH, which is a single VM that includes all of the BOSH components.
 See [BOSH Components](/bosh/bosh-components.html) for more information.

-If you want to play around with BOSH, or create a simple development setup, you can install micro BOSH using the BOSH Deployer.
-If you would like to use BOSH in production to manage a distributed system, you also use the BOSH Deployer, install micro BOSH, and then use it as a means to deploy the final distributed system on multiple VMs.
+If you want to play around with BOSH, or create a simple development setup, you can install MicroBOSH using the BOSH Deployer.
+If you would like to use BOSH in production to manage a distributed system, you also use the BOSH Deployer, install MicroBOSH, and then use it as a means to deploy the final distributed system on multiple VMs.

-A good way to think about this two step process is to consider that BOSH is a distributed system in itself.
-Since BOSH's core purpose is to deploy and manage distributed systems, it makes sense that we would use it to deploy itself.
-On the BOSH team, we gleefully refer to this as [Inception](http://en.wikipedia.org/wiki/Inception).

 ## <a id="prerequisites"></a>Prerequisites ##